RHCSA Practical Lab Series β Configuring Passwordless Sudo Access

 In this lab, you will:

-β Allow members of a specific user group (adminops
+β Allow members of a specific user group (adminops) to use sudo without a password

 β Modify the sudoers file using visudo